-In the 15th electoral term (2002 - ) the Defence Committee comprises 30 members: 13 from the SPD parliamentary group, 12 from the CDU/CSU, 3 from ALLIANCE 90/THE GREENS and 2 from the FDP.
+In the 15th electoral term (2002 -) the Defence Committee comprises 30 members: 13 from the SPD parliamentary group, 12 from the CDU/CSU, 3 from ALLIANCE 90/THE GREENS and 2 from the FDP.
 This composition reflects the relative strengths of the parliamentary groups in the plenary of the German Bundestag.

 There is a substitute member for each titular member of the Committee.
-The committee chairman is Reinhold Robbe from the SPD parliamentary group.
-His deputy is Thomas Kossendey from the CDU/CSU parliamentary group.
+Until 11 May 2005, the committee was chaired by Reinhold Robbe from the SPD parliamentary group, who then took up the post of the Parliamentary Commissioner for the Armed Forces.
+Since 12 May 2005, the Defence Committee has been chaired by Ulrike Merten from the SPD parliamentary group.
+Her deputy is Thomas Kossendey from the CDU/CSU parliamentary group.